deg/re-frame-firebase/README.md

 [![Dependencies Status](https://versions.deps.co/deg/re-frame-firebase/status.svg)](https://versions.deps.co/deg/re-frame-firebase)

 - Add this project to your dependencies.
 The current version is `[com.degel/re-frame-firebase "0.7.0"]`.
-Note this this automatically includes firebase too; currently v5.0.4-1.
+Note this automatically includes firebase too; currently v5.0.4-1.
 - Reference the main namespace in your code: `[com.degel.re-frame-firebase :as firebase]`
 - Initialize the library in your app initialization, probably just before you call